waterhackweek/projects/README.md

 Increasingly, research and software development is being conducted across groups of people with diverse skills and backgrounds.
 We believe this collaborative work leads to more innovative solutions to complex problems.
 At waterhack week, our goal is to explore with you some of the skills needed to navigate technical and social challenges of working in these kinds of collaborative settings.

 # How will the projects be conducted?
-on day 1 we will facilitate the sharing of ideas and formation of people into small teams (2-5 people) each team will identify:
+On day 1 we will facilitate the sharing of ideas and formation of people into small teams (2-5 people) each team will identify a:
-## project lead
+## Project Lead
 * Coordinate team in the direction of the research question pitch.
 Data, code, and tools originally proposed may change.
 Avoid dispensing and coordinating tasks.
 * Everyone should code something or get their hands on the data in their way.
 * The project scientist makes sure that their team all meet their individual goals, and that the team evolves.